Iron486/Clean_messy_room_classification/README.md

 There were given the train and validation datasets both containing separate images of messy and clean rooms, and the test dataset without labels.
 I fetched the data from here https://www.kaggle.com/datasets/cdawn1/messy-vs-clean-room .

-I tried some machine learning algorithms (such as RandomForestClassifier, SVMa and logistic regression), but obtaining very bad results on validation dataset (less than 80 per cent accuracy and 60 per cent recall) and overfitting.
+I tried some machine learning algorithms (such as RandomForestClassifier, SVMa and logistic regression), but obtaining very bad results on validation dataset (less than 80 % accuracy and 60 % recall) and overfitting.

-Hence, in this repository there are 4 notebooks:
+In this repository there are 4 notebooks:
-- [ANN_training.ipynb](https://github.com/Iron486/Clean_messy_room_classification/blob/main/ANN_training.ipynb) in which I fit an Artificial Neural Network to the train dataset and predict on the validation dataset.
+- [ANN_training.ipynb](https://github.com/Iron486/Clean_messy_room_classification/blob/main/ANN_training.ipynb) that I used to fit an Artificial Neural Network to the train dataset and predict on the validation dataset.
-- [CNN_training.ipynb](https://github.com/Iron486/Clean_messy_room_classification/blob/main/CNN_training.ipynb)  in which I trained a Convolutional Neural Network and predicted both on validation and test datasets.
+- [CNN_training.ipynb](https://github.com/Iron486/Clean_messy_room_classification/blob/main/CNN_training.ipynb) in which I trained a Convolutional Neural Network and I predicted the model both on validation and test datasets.
-- [CNN_augmented_dataset.ipynb](https://github.com/Iron486/Clean_messy_room_classification/blob/main/CNN_augmented_dataset.ipynb) in which I fit a Convolutional Neural Network to the augmented train dataset and predicted both on validation and test datasets..
+- [CNN_augmented_dataset.ipynb](https://github.com/Iron486/Clean_messy_room_classification/blob/main/CNN_augmented_dataset.ipynb) in which I fit a Convolutional Neural Network to the augmented train dataset and I predicted the model both on validation and test datasets.
 - [Bonus_exercise.ipynb](https://github.com/Iron486/Clean_messy_room_classification/blob/main/Bonus_exercise.ipynb) that is an exercise that I did only for curiosity, calculating the average number of red,blue and green component for each pixel within the images on the train dataset.
+I also calculated the standard deviation of the value of each pixel, considering all the images of the train dataset.

 Below, I reported the training curves represented for the ANN, CNN and CNN with augmented dataset and a brief description of the used methods.
 The first deep learning algorithm that I used, was a simple Artificial Neural Network.